About This Homemade Sloppy Joes Recipe

 Video: How to Make Homemade Sloppy Joes from Scratch

-● If you don’t want to use ketchup, you can use an equal amount of tomato puree/paste mixed with a little hot water with a ratio of 4:1 Ketchup to Water.
+- Ketchup: If you don’t want to use ketchup, you can use an equal amount of tomato puree/paste mixed with a little hot water with a ratio of 4:1 ketchup to water.

-● For a vegetarian version using meat-free ground beef and soy sauce, swap the chicken stock for vegetable stock.
+- Vegetarian Alternatives: For a vegetarian version, use meat-free ground beef and swap the chicken stock for vegetable stock.

 Can I make this ahead of time?